andyphilips/pssbounds/docs/index.md

 # pssbounds
 Module to display the necessary critical values to conduct the Pesaran, Shin and Smith (2001) bounds test for cointegration.
 This is available for both Stata and R.

+:warning: `pssbounds` is an outdated package that is no longer updated or supported.
+A new and improved version can be found at http://andyphilips.github.io/dynamac/.

 ## Download

 ### Stata